lv2/pugl/README.md

 Testing
 -------

-There are a few unit tests included which can be run with `python waf test --gui-tests`, but unfortunately manual testing is still required.
+There are a few unit tests included, but unfortunately manual testing is still required.
+The tests and example programs will be built if you pass the `--test` option when configuring:

+    ./waf configure --test

+Then, after building, the unit tests can be run:

+    ./waf
+    ./waf test --gui-tests

 Several example programs are included that serve as both manual tests and
 demonstrations: